mariliagpm/gitActions/README.md

 In order to run browser tests, Selenium will need to be able to drive a browser installed to your system.

+In the file app.properties ( on the root folder) , you can choose the browser that tests will run( chrome, firefox , ie).

 ## Use Maven